furkanturan/Hardware-Accelerated-SigmaVPN/HW/readme.md

 Namely, the `crypto_box_beforenm` function mentioned in the NaCl's [documentation](https://nacl.cr.yp.to/box.html) is exempted in hardware implementation, byt `crypto_box_afternm` and `crypto_box_open_afternm` are implemented.

+As you study the input and output data structures, you should notice that for decryption operation received MAC is not provided as an input but output contains the calculated MAC.
+That is a design decision to decrease the total execution time, and reduce resource consumption as it is descibed in Master Thesis text in the documentation folder.
+The verification of the MAC is left as a task for software.
+In the decryption case, the software invokes the coprocessor, received its output, and when receiving the output compare the received MAC with the calculated one.
+Only if the two are same, it uses the decrypted message.

 The zybo_bsd folders contains the base system design that consists of the design used for creating the VPN Device with connections of PS, DMA, and the NaCl CryptoBox Croprocessor.

 ## NACL CryptoBox Coprocessor